Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Data and Method of Analysis

-We download the various properties of galaxies from the publicly available EAGLE run simulation using $wget$ command.
-We extract the information of position of the centre of mass of galaxies in three dimension within a comoving cubic volume of size $100$ $Mpc^3$ from $Ref-L0100N1504\_Subhalo$ table.
+We download the various properties of galaxies from the publicly available EAGLE run simulation.
+We extract the information of position of the centre of mass of galaxies in three dimensions within a comoving cubic volume of size $100$ Mpc$^3$ from $Ref-L0100N1504\_Subhalo$ table.
 We consider the last snapshot of the simulation having $Snapnum=28$ which corresponds to redshift $z=0$.
 We select only those galaxies which are flagged as $Spurious=0$.
-This ensures that we select only the genuine simulated galaxies by discarding all the unusual objects with very small stellar mass and anomalously high metallicity or black hole mass.
+This ensures that we select only the genuine simulated galaxies by discarding all the unusual objects with anomalous stellar mass, metallicity or black hole mass.
 We also download the star formation rate, stellar mass and cold gas mass of simulated galaxies using $Ref-L0100N1504\_Aperture$ table.
-These are estimated within a spherical $3D$ aperture of radius 30 physical kpc centered at the location of minimum gravitational potential of a galaxy.
+These are estimated within a spherical $3D$ aperture of radius 30 kpc centered at the location of the minimum gravitational potential of a galaxy.
 Use of this criteria gives well suited stellar mass and star formation estimates as compared to observational results and is also recommended for use by the EAGLE simulation team \citep{eagle16}.
-We also consider only those galaxies with their stellar mass $>0$.
+We also consider only those galaxies with a stellar mass $>0$.
 Combining the two tables with $GalaxyID$ , we obtain all of the above mentioned information for 325358 galaxies.
-We also extract the non-dust attenuated rest frame broad band magnitudes of galaxies estimated in $u$ and $r$ band filters \citep{doi10} from $Ref-L0100N1504\_Magnitude$ table, where $u$ and $r$ respectively denote Ultraviolet and Red filter bands of Sloan Digital Sky Survey (SDSS).
+We also extract the rest frame broadband magnitudes of galaxies estimated in $u$ and $r$ band filters \citep{doi10} from $Ref-L0100N1504\_Magnitude$ table, where $u$ and $r$ respectively denote Ultraviolet and Red filter bands of Sloan Digital Sky Survey (SDSS).
 We combine this table with $Ref-L0100N1504\_Subhalo$ and $Ref-L0100N1504\_Aperture$ table using $GalaxyID$ to get all the required information.
-The magnitude of galaxies in different SDSS filters have been computed in 30 physical kpc spherical apertures following the procedure described in \cite{trayford15}.
-Finally, we have all the information for 29754 galaxies.
+The magnitude of galaxies in different SDSS filters are also computed in 30 kpc spherical apertures \citep{trayford15}.
+Finally, we have all these information for 29754 galaxies.
 For the rest of the analysis, we refer to $u-r$ colour of galaxies as the difference of its rest frame non-dust attenuated absolute magnitudes in $u$ and $r$ band respectively.
-Only the magnitudes of the galaxies with stellar mass $log(M_{stellar}/M_{sun}) > 10^{8.5}$ are provided in $Ref-L0100N1504\_Subhalo$ table.
-However, here we use the stellar mass estimates of galaxies from $Ref-L0100N1504\_Aperture$ table where the minimum stellar mass of a galaxy is $log(M_{stellar}/M_{sun}) \sim 10^{8.2}$.
+Only the magnitudes of the galaxies with stellar mass $log(M_{stellar}/M_{sun}) > 8.5$ are provided in $Ref-L0100N1504\_Subhalo$ table.
+However, here we use the stellar mass estimates of galaxies from $Ref-L0100N1504\_Aperture$ table where the minimum stellar mass of a galaxy is $log(M_{stellar}/M_{sun}) \sim 8.2$.
 Observations show that the galaxies with stellar mass $M_{stellar}<3 \times 10^{10}\,M_{sun}$ are actively star forming and the galaxies having stellar masses above this critical value are generally quiescent systems \citep{kauffmann03}.
 For the present analysis, we consider only those galaxies which have their stellar mass in between $8.5 \leq log(M_{stellar}/M_{sun}) \leq 10.5$.
 Our mass limited sample contains a total 21305 galaxies.